OctopusDeploy/docs/docs/octopus-rest-api/cli/index.md

 ---

 :::hint
-The new Octopus CLI is currently in EAP release
+The new Octopus CLI is currently an EAP release
 :::

 The Octopus CLI is a command line tool that builds on top of the [Octopus Deploy REST API](/docs/octopus-rest-api/index.md).
 With the Octopus CLI you can push your application packages for deployment as either Zip or NuGet packages, and manage your environments, deployments, projects, and workers.